 A spirited display from the home side saw Tomasz Radzinksi level for Everton following Freddie Ljungberg’s opener, and with ten minutes remaining David Moyes introduced his teenage talent from the bench.

-What followed was a moment that would become legendary in the history of the Premier League, Rooney announcing his arrival in stunning style.
-A hopeful punt forward was plucked out the air by a sublime touch from the teenager, who span centrally towards a retreating Arsenal defence.
+What followed was a moment that would become legend in the history of the Premier League, as Rooney announced his arrival in stunning style.
+A hopeful punt forward was plucked out of the air by a sublime touch from the teenager, who span centrally towards a retreating Arsenal defence.

 Unopposed by the Gunners’ backline, Rooney took a look up before displaying the self-confidence and quality that would later define him, curling a stunning last-minute winner off the underside of the crossbar and past England number one David Seaman.